steff880/MS4-theDOM/README.md

 ## Credits
 ### Resources

 - All Course Videos came from the links below.
-The only difference is that I used the embed version of the urls.
-They can be found under each video, when clicking **Share**.
+The only difference is that I used the embed version of the URLs.
+They can be found under each video when clicking **Share**.
 All videos are from [freeCodeCamp.org](https://www.youtube.com/channel/UC8butISFwT-Wl7EV0hUK0BQ)

 [Python](https://www.youtube.com/watch?v=rfscVS0vtbw)
 [HTML](https://www.youtube.com/watch?v=pQN-pnXPaVg)